-After a number of false starts, Stalker 2 is officially on the way!
-The long-awaited follow-up to the dearly beloved (yet deeply flawed) Stalker trilogy will return players to The Zone, a heavily contaminated and extremely dangerous area surrounding the Chernobyl Nuclear Power Plant.
+Stalker 2 is officially on the way.
+The long-awaited follow-up to the dearly beloved (and lovingly janky) Stalker series will return players to The Zone, a heavily contaminated and extremely dangerous area surrounding the Chernobyl Nuclear Power Plant.

-The first-person survival shooter series is known for its bleak atmosphere, terrifying monsters and mutants, and extremely unforgiving combat, and fans (including myself) have been waiting for a decade for the sequel that was originally announced in 2010.
+The first-person survival shooter series is known for its bleak atmosphere, terrifying monsters and mutants, and extremely unforgiving combat.
+Fans (including myself) have been waiting for a decade for the sequel that was originally announced in 2010.

 Here's everything we know about Stalker 2.